What if awakening.

 But sound may also be part of awareness.

-So we're just being in this openness,
+So we're just being in this openness.

 Just sitting,

-Allowing the moments to unfold,
+The moments to unfold,

-Allowing life to unfold and allowing our experience to be seen and acknowledged.
+To unfold and allowing our experience to be seen and acknowledged.

 So there's no goal.

-There's no attempt to reach any particular kind of state.
+We're not trying to arrive anywhere There was no attempt to reach any particular kind of state.

 Just sitting.

-When we start to understand it like that,
+And actually when we start to understand it like that,

 It is very profound.